datopian/playbook/guide/README.md

 ### Core Hours

-Our general working hours are 9am UK - 6pm UK.
+Our general working hours are 8am UK - 4pm UK.
 Not necessarily when you work but when it is permissible to schedule meetings.

-### Phone book
+### Phone book [TODO: needs updating]

 A place where phone numbers, usernames, phone numbers etc can be found: